Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Well done.

-Another thing we like to do, Bob, is shout out to a few of our other great supporters.
+Another thing we like to do, Bob, is shout out to our other great support.

 Great.